The Australian fitness industry is extremely competitive!

 However, kettlebells again started losing their popularity during the World Wars (probably because of their origin in Russia.).
 They emerged again through the efforts of Pavel Tsatsouline who migrated to the US and began teaching kettlebell training in the late 1990's.

 Ever since then, kettlebells continue to gain in popularity with more information and scienctific studies propelling them to the centrestage of the fitness industry.
 There has been no looking back since with more and more people signing up for kettlebell training under professionals with extensive knowledge of this unique apparatus.

-Become a certified kettlebell Instructor: The European Personal Training Institute offer the level 1 and level 2 kettlebell course in Sydney and throughout Australia.
+Become a certified kettlebell Instructor: The DFA offer the level 1 and level 2 kettlebell course in Sydney and throughout Australia.